avabellaw/project-portfolio/readme.md

   * Allows you to set enviroment variables in root .env.py
 * flask_restful
 * Thunder client - To test restful endpoints
+* rfdc
+  * An npm library for deep cloning the projects array

 # Design